Azure/azure-powershell/src/StackEdge/StackEdge/help/New-AzStackEdgeOrder.md

 ```

 ## DESCRIPTION
 The **New-AzStackEdgeOrder** cmdlet creates a new order for a Stack Edge device.
 A Stack Edge device resource needs to be created first before creating an order.
-You can specify details like contact person, company name, email, address etc. as parameters for creating the order.ï¿½
+You can specify details like contact person, company name, email, address etc. as parameters for creating the order.

 ## EXAMPLES